StarlaneStudios/vscode-comment-anchors/README.md

 * REVIEW - An item that needs additional review
 * SECTION - Used to define a region (See 'Hierarchical anchors')

-_(NOTE: These default tags are an example, and do not add any further functionality)_

 In order to make an anchor, simply place the tag name in a comment, with an additional anchor message behind it.
 The anchor will be automatically detected and added to the Anchor List in the activity sidebar.

 ![Preview](media/preview.gif)